Ubisoft Financial Disaster? Company Sold Five Atari Franchises

 Ubisoft has unexpectedly decided to sell five Atari brands.
 The list includes Cold Fear, I Am Alive, Child of Eden, Grow Home and its sequel Grow Up.

 The deal includes a variety of projects.
-Cold Fear is a 2005 horror-survival.
+Cold Fear is a 2005 horror survival game.
 I Am Alive is a post-apocalyptic vision of survival.
 Child of Eden was a unique audiovisual experience.
 Grow Home and Grow Up are warmly received platformers.